History of Hong Kong

 The region of Hong Kong has been inhabited since the Old Stone Age, later becoming part of the Chinese Empire with its loose incorporation into the Qin dynasty (221–206 BC).
 Starting out as a farming fishing village and salt production site, it became an important free port and eventually a major international financial center.

 The Qing dynasty ceded Hong Kong to the British Empire in 1842 in perpetuity through the Treaty of Nanjing, ending the First Opium War.
 Hong Kong then became a British crown colony.
 Britain also won the Second Opium War, forcing the Qing Empire to cede Kowloon in 1860, while leasing the New Territories for 99 years from 1898 to 1997.

 Japan occupied Hong Kong from 1941 to 1945 during World War II.
 By the end of the war in 1945, Hong Kong had been liberated by British troops and returned to British rule.
 Hong Kong greatly increased its population from refugees from mainland China, particularly during the Korean War and the Great Leap Forward.
 In the 1950s, Hong Kong transformed from a territory of entrepôt trade to one of industry and manufacturing.
-The Chinese economic reform prompted manufacturers to relocate to China, leading Hong Kong to develop its commercial and financial industry.
+China's reform and opening up prompted manufacturers to relocate to China, leading Hong Kong to develop its commercial and financial industry.

 In 1984, as the New Territories lease was nearing expiration, British Prime Minister Margaret Thatcher signed the Sino-British Joint Declaration, which incited a wave of emigration from Hong Kong.
 The handover of Hong Kong on 1 July 1997 returned Hong Kong to Chinese rule, and it adopted the Hong Kong Basic Law.

 In the 21st century, Hong Kong has continued to enjoy success as a financial centre.
 However, civil unrest, dissatisfaction with the government and Chinese influence in general has been a central issue.
 The planned implementation of Hong Kong Basic Law Article 23 caused great controversy and a massive demonstration on 1 July 2003, causing the bill to be shelved.
 Citizens expressed displeasure at their electoral system, culminating in the 2014 Hong Kong protests.
 In 2019, the proposed Hong Kong extradition bill was seen as another step taken by the Chinese Communist Party to undermine Hong Kong's rule of law, instigating a new wave of protests.
 In 2020, the National People's Congress passed the Hong Kong national security law to restore stability in the territory.
 The law was highly scrutinized by the pro-democracy faction and provoked further political pessimism among the populace.